ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ This lets us easily substitute dependency in different context or in tests, change its lifetime strategy, for instance use shared or separate instances, or to change the way how the dependency is constructed.
 All without changing its consumers.

-^ That makes consumers decoupled with their dependencies, making them easier to reuse, extend, develop and test.
+^ That makes concumers decoupled with their dependencies, making them easier to reuse, extend, develop and test.

 ---

 ## Where dependencies are created?

-^ The obvious side effect of these patterns is that now every user of our code needs to provide its dependecies.
+^ The obvious side effect of these patterns is that now every user of our code needs to provide its depnendecies.
 But how do they get them?

-^ If they create them directly then they become tightly coupled with those dependencies.
+^ If they create them directly then they become tigthly coupled with those dependencies.
 So we just move the problem to another place.

 ---

 ## Composition root

-^ That problem brings us to much less discussed DI pattern called Composition Root.
+^ That problem brings us to much less dicussed DI pattern called Composition Root.

 ^ Composition Root is a place where components from different layers of the application are wired together.
 The main point of having composition root is to separate configuration logic from the rest of our code, do it in a well defined place in a common manner.
-Having a piece of code which single responsibility is to configure other components.
+Having a piece of code which single responsobility is to configure other components.

 ^ Creating dependencies and injecting them in constructors or properties should be done only in the Composition Root.